chiefeno/Capstone/README.md

 ## Problem Statement

-As an executive in a record company, my task is to improve the recently launched streaming service and ameliorate customers experience by building a tool that will recommend similar songs based on previous songs played or researched songs.
+As an executive in a record company, my task is to improve the recently launched streaming service and improve customers experience by building a tool that will recommend similar songs based on previous songs played or researched songs.
 By improving customers experience, The company will be able to retainn more customers after the trial period.

 ---